 Here is an exciting family experience- an opportunity to dig for real dinosaur bones.
 Experience the thrill of being a paleontologist!
 Enjoy digging for bones and dinosaur skeletons in our bone yard.
 Make a record of your find and note the strategic location for others to enjoy.

 Dinosaurs have invaded our zoo since 2012, bringing people in droves to enjoy them!
 We have added a new bone dig as well as life sized dinosaur skulls and two large full skeletons.
 Never before seen in eastern Ontario, it’s bigger and better with more exciting dinosaurs and exhibits.
 We've even added a few complete life sized dinosaur skeletons which make a great photo opportunity and two dinosaurs that you can sit on to have your picture taken.

 We provide visitors with the opportunity to view over 200 reptiles in climate controlled conditions.
 Each enclosure presents reptiles in their natural setting and features specific information about each species.

-We work passionately to protect all reptile species and maintain a large number of animals that are not on display; so that our animals can be rotated off display in order to reduce stress.
+We work passionately to protect all reptile species and maintain a large number of animals that are not on display; so that our animals can be rotated on and off display in order to reduce stress.

 Some of our reptiles are rescued animals from the pet trade and many others are endangered species that have been seized by Federal Wildlife Officers.
 These are animals which cannot be returned to the wild for various reasons.
-We enlist endangered animals in regulated breeding programs to help save species from extinction.
+We enlist our endangered animals in regulated breeding programs to help save species from extinction.

 Note: We only breed animals when provided with recommendations by the species studbook keeper or species survival plan coordinators.